-2. If you were on Earth looking up at a Full Moon at midnight, and you saw an astronaut at the center of the Moon's disk, what phase would the astronaut be seeing the Earth in?
+- 2. What (approximate) phase will the Moon be in next Wednesday? - 3.
+If you were on Earth looking up at a Full Moon at midnight, and you saw an astronaut at the center of the Moon's disk, what phase would the astronaut be seeing the Earth in?
 Draw a diagram to support your answer.